Associate Professor of Medicine, Vatche and Tamar Manoukian Division of Digestive Diseases

 David Geffen School of Medicine at UCLA

 Dr. May graduated cum laude from Yale University with a degree in molecular, cellular, and developmental biology.
 After college, she attended the University of Cambridge to study epidemiology and international health, earning a master’s of philosophy in epidemiology before returning to the U.S. to attend Harvard Medical School.
-She completed her internship and residency in internal medicine at Massachusetts General Hospital (MGH) and remained at MGH for one year as a hospitalist and clinical educator in the Department of Medicine Academic Medicine Quality Program and the manager of Trainee Affairs for the MGH Multicultural Affairs Office.
+She completed her internship and residency in internal medicine at Massachusetts General Hospital (MGH) and remained at MGH for one year as a hospitalist and clinical educator in the Department of Medicine Academic Medicine Quality Program and as manager of Trainee Affairs for the MGH Multicultural Affairs Office.

 Dr. May came to UCLA in 2011 to begin her gastroenterology fellowship and was part of the UCLA Specialty Training and Advanced Research (STAR) program.
 During her fellowship, she earned a PhD in health policy and management from the UCLA Fielding School of Public Health.
-Her doctoral dissertation addressed black-white disparities in colorectal cancer incidence, screening and outcomes.
+Her doctoral dissertation addressed Black-White disparities in colorectal cancer incidence, screening and outcomes.

 - NIH/NCI R03CA230947-01A1 Follow-up of Abnormal Findings on Colorectal Cancer Screening in a Federally Qualified Health Center: The Role of System-Level Clinical Care Processes (PI)